Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Quantifier Comprehension in LLMs

 \subsection{Surprisal}

 As defined in section \ref{sec:dataset}, \textit{surprisal} is the negative log-probability of occurrence of a word given a context, as show below:

 where $w_i$ is the critical word under observation and $w_1,\ldots, w_{i-1}$ are the words preceding the critical word in a sentence.
 The underscore \textit{p} in the surprisal represents that this is the definition of surprisal in prior work. \cite{michaelov2022rarely} acknowledge that words in language models are usually split into subwords.
 For scenarios when this happens for a critical word, \cite{michaelov2022rarely} suggest to sum up the suprisals of each individual subwords.
 This essentially means multiplying the probabilities of each subword that makes up the critical word.
+The use of this definition of surprisal is suboptimal as it does not take into account the effects of subword tokenization.

-Previous work has shown that this results in skewing of probability values towards words with shorter length, which is why these quantities are normalized by length \cite{brown2020language}.
+Previous work has shown that just summing up subword probability results in skewing of probability values towards words with shorter length, which is why these quantities are normalized by length \cite{brown2020language}.
 In our setting, this means the critical words split into larger number of subwords is likely to be assigned lower probability and thus higher suprisal than critical words that are split into fewer or no subwords.
 To normalize the effect of subword length, we propose normalizing the surprisal values by the subword length of the critical word, depicted by $N$, following previous works \cite{brown2020language}.
 Thus, we define surprisal as shown below:

-where $w_i$ is the critical word split into a set of $N$-subwords represented by $\{w_i\}$ and $v_i$ is a subword that belongs to that set.
+where $w_i$ is the critical word split into a set of $N$-subwords represented by the set $\{w_i\}$ and $v_i$ is a subword that belongs to that set.
 Surprisal can be understood as a term representing the inverse-probability of occuring of a word in a context.
 If a word has high probablity of occuring in a context, it will have low surprisal, whereas if a word has a low probablity of occuring in a context, it will have high surprisal.
-In this work, we will use surprisal to depict how likely a word is to occur in a context.
+In this work, we will use our definition of surprisal.